Afirestriker/Holi-Full-Page-Website/README.md

 - View and Share Holi Greentings: <a href="https://www.youtube.com/watch?v=xAfE4mnQAe8&list=PLgYeW9CyccvLszjWdhhqCz8jq21nEAYkf&index=1" target="_blank">Happy Holi #specialDays</a>

 ## 🚀 About Me
-I'm a full stack & Front-end Developer, I'm a curious learner and always gives my ideas a wings to fly. <a href="https://github.com/Afirestriker">Explore</a> to know more about me
+I'm a full stack & Front-end Developer, I'm a curious learner and always gives my ideas a wings to fly. <a href="https://github.com/Afirestriker">Explore</a> to know more about me.